Attorney Credentials

 MEMBERSHIPS AND APPOINTMENTS

-American Arbitration Association, 2003 to present, member of National Roster of Commercial Arbitrators.
+American Arbitration Association, 2003 to 2013, member of National Roster of Commercial Arbitrators.

 President of Amherst College Alumni Association of Georgia, February 1992 to May 1997, Treasurer, 1999 to 2004, arranging receptions and other alumni social gatherings, interviewing prospective students, and serving as principal contact for college officials and over 250 alumni throughout Georgia concerning college affairs.